aptdnfapt/OliveOwl/plan.md

 (done dev2)
 19. in the mid of chatting with the ai if we change the model via /config it tends to make a new chat by prompting me to name the file but its not extected tho. cause in mid chat it should just continue the chat .
 (done dev2)
+20. nvim / any terminal editor added /view to get a great view on the chat (done dev2)